isabella232/docs-hub-dal/docs/ngsiagent_cookbook.md

   }
 ]
 ```
-If you want to check if the information is arriving in Orion, you can just use fro mthe console in the PUBLIC VM a **curl** command:
+If you want to check if the information is arriving in Orion, you can just use from the console in the PUBLIC VM a **curl** command:

 ```
-curl http://10.90.1.53:1026/v2/entities -s -S -H 'Accept: application/json' -H 'Fiware-Service: PIXEL'
+curl http://10.90.1.53:1026/v2/entities -s -S -H 'Accept: application/json'
 ```
 For the ping example, the response will be something like